durrantm/ruby_learning/README.md

       5
     end

-Now, when you do rspec ruby_spec.rb the next test down will fail...
+Now, when you do rspec ruby_spec.rb that test will pass... and the next test down will fail...
 Keep repeating 'fix the method' until all 48+ tests pass!

 You've now learned basic Ruby and TDD while you were at it!